Head Coach Brad Ralph

 Kim lives in Kelowna with his wife Bonnie and they continue to enjoy young daughter Ellie.

 Skills Coach Kim Gellert

-Orginally from Ontario, Rockets skills coach Kim Gellert has a decorated hockey resume from being a high scoring import in Europe, to a minor hockey skills coach in Kelowna and a full-time scout with the NHL's Buffalo Sabres.
-Gellert first joined the Rockets as a skills instructor 2005-06.
+Orginally from Ontario, Rockets skills coach Kim Gellert has a decorated hockey resume as a former pro player.
+Now a full-time scout with the NHL's Buffalo Sabres, Gellert first joined the Rockets as a skills instructor 2005-06.